 - Roles of religious leaders, women, youth, the family, and grassroots actors

-- Cultural, social, institutional, economic, and political factors
+- Cultural, social, institutional, economic, political, and psychological factors

-- Transmission and adaptation of resources for peace across time and place
+- Transmission and development of resources for peace across time and place

 - Research on prosocial aspects of religion